King Laurin: The Water Nymph of the Karersee

-Thus it happened that an evil sorcerer who had fallen in love with the nymph and planned to steal her asked the advice of an evil witch.
+Thus it happened that an evil sorcerer who had fallen in love with the nymph and planned to steal her asked for the advice of an evil witch.
 She advised him to stretch a rainbow from the Rose Garden to the Latemar, to disguise himself as a jewelry merchant, and so to entice the nymph away.
 But as he stretched out the rainbow and went to the lake, he forgot to disguise himself.
 The nymph recognized him and dived into the lake.
 The sorcerer was so furious that he threw the rainbow together with the jewels into the lake.
 And that is why the Karersee still glows in such lovely colors to this day.

 The Dwarf of the Latemar

 A poor farmer woman lived on a slope with her many children.
 They suffered greatly and often went hungry.
 The oldest child, a girl, had to leave home early to each day to work.
 One day, the girl discovered a dwarf in a crack in the mountain.
 The dwarf motioned for the girl to come closer.
 The girl did as she was ordered, and came to a large crack in the mountain in which there was a big pan.
 The dwarf posed the girl a question and said that she could have the pan if she answered it correctly, which she did.

 The girl dragged the pan home, where her family was amazed to see it.
 This magic pan would always fill up when it was put on the fire, even if only a few ingredients were placed into it.
-The family ate well and began to prosperous.
+The family ate well and became prosperous.

 Years later, as the girl – who had now grown into a young farmer woman – inherited the farmstead, she enlarged it and had seven children of her own.
 A short time later, there was a knock at the window, and the farmer woman knew what she would have to do.
 Starting then, she cooked for the dwarf and placed the food into the attic whenever she heard the knock at the door.
 This continued for many years, and the family continued to prosper.

 One day, the woman’s daughter-in-law was asked to cook by the dwarf, but she refused.
 Instead, she placed the empty pan into the attic.
 On the next day, the pan had disappeared, and the family suffered greatly, eventually losing everything.
 There, where their farmstead used to be, one can still see a red mass of loose rocks, and no one can live there.